Skip to main content

 Without cleaning, every step downstream is compromised.

-We built an AI-powered pipeline for a Fortune 500 enterprise software company that brought this into sharp focus.
-They operated a global partner ecosystem across hundreds of technology partners.
+We built an AI-powered pipeline for SAP’s partner marketing team that brought this into sharp focus.
+SAP operated a global partner ecosystem across hundreds of technology partners.
 Their Partner Relationship Management data was severely compromised: inconsistent company naming, outdated contacts, unknown reliability of outreach targets, and undetected mergers and rebrandings across the partner base.
 Previous vendor solutions had proved slow, expensive, and incomplete.

 Our AI pipeline processed the full dataset to resolve those inconsistencies, verify company existence, and match records at scale.
 The result: 93% of partner accounts were successfully verified and matched.
 From there, we identified relevant contacts at each partner and ran multi-stage email verification, with approximately 70% returning verified, deliverable email addresses.
 The whole process took two weeks, from raw data to sales-ready output.